gjwgit/rain/README.md

 Predicting Rain Tomorrow
 ========================

-This [MLHub](https://mlhub.ai) package uses the weatherAUS dataset from R's [Rattle](https://rattle.togaware.com) package to train a predictive model for the probability of it raining tomorrow based on today's weather observations.
-The training dataset consists of daily weather observations from weather stations across Australia capturing the amount of sunshine, the humidity, the amount of rain, etc.
+These [MLHub](https://mlhub.ai) packages use the weatherAUS dataset from R's [Rattle](https://rattle.togaware.com) package to train a predictive model for the probability of it raining tomorrow based on today's weather observations.
+The training dataset consists of daily weather observations from weather stations across Australia capturing the amount of sunshine, the humidity, the amount of rain, etc. Models available include decision tree (rain) and random forest (rainrf).

 This model comes from the Essentials of Data Science by Graham Williams
 <https://bit.ly/essentials_data_science>.
 Further support material is